 The Motion Events can be looked back in the mobile app (Activity) or online version of Unifi Protect, nothing really special at first sight.

-But I noticed on a feature in the online version that is really useful after you have just installed your cameras and are fine-tuning your motion settings.
+But I noticed a feature in the online version that is really useful after you have just installed your cameras and are fine-tuning your motion settings.

 Locking or Downloading recordings in Unifi Protect